psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 In this way you, only allow the user/systemuser that is running the homeassistant process (`hass`) only to run the cerbot for generating and renewing the certificate.
 This should be more secure in case of a security breach within the process `hass`.

 ### Apple Home dependencies
-Controlling Home Assistant entities from Apple Home app on your iOs.
+Controlling Home Assistant entities from Apple Home app on your iOS.
 Install the necessary dependencies to be able to forward entities from Home Assistant to Apple HomeKit, so they can be controlled from Apple’s Home app and Siri.
 ```bash
 assistant@linuxbabe:/home/homeassistant/.homeassistant$ sudo apt-get install libavahi-compat-libdnssd-dev